Useful? Embed this infographic on your website.

 Until 25 May 2018, the principal EU legal instrument on data protection is Directive 95/46/EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data (Data Protection Directive).

-As from 25 May 2018, the Data Protection Directive mean to be replaced by the Regulation (EU) 2016/679 General Data Protection Regulation (GDPR).
+As from 25 May 2018, the Data Protection Directive was superseded by the Regulation (EU) 2016/679 General Data Protection Regulation (GDPR).

 Additionally, Directive 2002/58/EC concerning the processing of personal data and the protection of privacy in the electronic communications sector, translated the principles set out in Directive 95/46/EC into specific rules for this sector (ePrivacy Directive).